BeeGeeEss/CRM_Database/documentation.md

 ## Introduction

-> This database is required for the use of a Customer Relationship Management (CRM) system for a not-for-profit organisation.
+> This CRM database has been designed for a not-for-profit organisation funded to deliver multiple community programs.
+It supports the management of clients, employees, financial records, and program-related support periods.

-The organisation is funded to provide multiple programs.
-State funding requires reporting of Key Performance Indicators (KPIs), which is reported per Support Period.
-Reporting on 'Brokerage Expended' is also required.
+State funding requirements mandate accurate reporting of Key Performance Indicators (KPIs) and Brokerage Expenditure per support period.
+This database ensures compliance, efficiency, and accuracy by providing structured, normalised data that is easy to query.

 ## Entity Relationship Diagram

 > The database consists of 8 tables: Programs, Employees, Clients, Accounts, Support Periods, Financials, Payments, and Reconciliations.
-Payments acts as a junction table linking Financials and Accounts.
+The Payments table functions as a junction table, linking Financials and Accounts, which allows multiple payments to be associated with a single invoice and a single account.

 ![ERD](/images/erd.png)